BScong/streaming-infrastructure/README.md

 In our example, we are going to take a chain of 1000 famous French bakeries in France (numbers similar to the Paul brand in France).
 We estimate that average stores have 4 check counters.
 We take an average of a minute to generate each receipt (an average person spends approximately this time at the counter).

-For those numbers and assuming every counter is open, we can have up to 100 receipts each second.
+For those numbers and assuming every counter is open, we can have up to 100 receipts each second at peak hours.

 ### Functional specifications
 The app has to present metrics in realtime on a dashboard, presented in a webapp.
 The numbers shown have to represent the sales for the day with the income generated and the total number of sales by category.

-Each store will have an app sending the receipt in the JSON format to the system HTTP rest API.
+Each store will have an app sending the receipt in the JSON format to the system HTTP REST API.
 This is the standard case but the system has to be able to support more options in the future.

 ### Technical specifications
 The system has to process a lot of information.
-As we estimated, it should support to up to 200 receipts per second.
+As we estimated, it should support to up to 100 receipts per second.

 Also, the system has to be scalable.
 More stores can be added or exceptional traffic can happen (during clearance for examples).
 The system should be flexible, entrypoints could be added or modified.
 We should also be able to generate different analytics.